runarberg/markdown-it-math/README.md

   strings or pairs containing empty strings are ignored.
 If no valid strings or pairs are provided, it will turn off the rule.
   Default ``["$", ["$`", "`$"]]``.
+- `inlineAllowWhiteSpacePadding`: Whether to allow whitespace immediately after the opening delimiter and immediately before the closing delimiter.
+You may want this if you use e.g. ``$`...`$`` or `\(...\)` as delimiters where the risk of non-intended math expression is low.
 - `blockDelimiters`: Same as above, but for block expressions.
 Default `"$$"`.
 - `defaultRendererOptions`: The options passed into the default renderer.
 Ignored if you use a custom renderer.
 Default `{}`